open-telemetry/oteps/text/trace/0170-sampling-probability.md

 Probability sampling allows consumers of sampled telemetry data to collect a fraction of telemetry events and use them to estimate total quantities about the population of events, such as the total rate of events with a particular attribute.
-Sampling is a general-purpose facility for lowering cost at the expense of lower data quality.

 These techniques enable reducing the cost of telemetry collection, both for producers (i.e., SDKs) and for processors (i.e., Collectors), without losing the ability to (at least coarsely) monitor the whole system.

-Sampling builds on results from probability theory, most significantly the concept of expected value.
-Estimates drawn from probability samples are *random variables* that, when correct procedures are followed, accurately reflect their true value, making them unbiased.
+Sampling builds on results from probability theory.
+Estimates drawn from probability samples are *random variables* that are expected to equal their true value.
+When all outcomes are equally likely, meaning all the potential combinations of items used to compute a sample of the sampling logic are equally likely, we say the sample is _unbiased_.

 Unbiased samples can be used for after-the-fact analysis.
 We can answer questions such as "what fraction of events had property X?" using the fraction of events in the sample that have property X.